PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

-Not completed yet.
-Will continue to refine this page.

 ## Implementing an external extension for Crosswalk on Android
-* Write the JavaScript stub code same as the native extension system, saved as a javascript file.
+* Write the JavaScript stub code same as the native extension system, saved as a .js file.
 * Create a new class inherited from the class XWalkExtensionClient implements the methods used by JavaScript and compile and package it as a jar file.
 ```
 class MyExtension extends XWalkExtensionClient {